-How to Set Manual DHCP and a Static IP Address on an iPad or iPhone
+How to Set Manual DHCP and Static IP Address on iPad or iPhone

-Certain Wi-Fi networks require clients to use static IP addresses or manual DHCP information in order for a device to connect properly, setting either of these is easy within iOS.
+Certain Wi-Fi networks require clients to use static IP addresses or manual DHCP information in order for a device to connect properly to that network.
+Adjusting the iPhone, iPad, or iPod touch to use a static IP address or manual DHCP settings is easy in iOS, here’s how you can do it with any version of iOS software.

 - Tap on “Settings” and then tap on “General”

-- Tap “Wi-Fi” and look for the network name you are connected to, tap the blue (>) arrow next to it
+- Tap “Wi-Fi” and look for the network name you are connected to, then choose the little (i) button or arrow arrow next to it to get more information about that network

 Settings are applied automatically after all the information is typed in, if you need an easy to remember DNS try using Google’s 8.8.8.8 server, which is fast, efficient, and has very high reliability.